Cast & Crew

-A director who creates characters that an audience can follow and believe in and uses a range of techniques to achieve absolute realism including the Meisner/Mike Leigh techniques.
+A director who creates characters that an audience can follow and believe in, using a fusion of different acting techniques to create his own approach in directing.

 Kemal is able to realise the film based on a true story with the much appreciated support from his home town Northampton, he will also be setting up a charity foundation in aid of issues that are raised within the film.

-Kemal's director credits include: 'Silent Cradle', 'Ticket Collector', 'Raven', 'Tales of the Dead', 'Secrets', 'Flicker', 'Shades of a Killer' and 'End Transmission'.
-Kemal's producer credits include the films above plus 'The Turning', 'Psychopaths' and 'Tortured'.
+Kemal's director/producer credits include: 'Ticket Collector', 'Raven', 'Tales of the Dead', 'Secrets', 'Flicker', 'Shades of a Killer' and 'End Transmission' and more recently co-producing "Malady" directed by Jack James.

 Helen Clifford as ROSE

 Rose is a prostitute and a seemingly insignificant single mother and junkie.
 Rose knows only the moment and in every one of those moments she feels her flesh like a butcher handles meat.
 Her flesh bleeds and burns, her flesh is pain, her flesh earns her money to get things that hide the pain for a short, stolen brightness.